Hilbert Curve Projection Distance for Distribution Comparison: Variants of the Hilbert Curve Projection Distance

-The PRHCP distance is also a valid distance.
-In practice, given the samples of the probability measures, i.e., the sample matrices $\mathbf{X}=[\x_i^\top]\in\RR^{m\times d}$ and $\mathbf{Y}=[\y_i^\top]\in\RR^{n\times d}$, we consider an EM-like optimization scheme to calculate the empirically PRHCP distance, i.e., we optimize the transport plan $\mathbf{P}$ and the $d \times q$ orthogonal matrix $\E$ alternately and iteratively.
+In practice, given the samples of the probability measures, i.e., the sample matrices $\mathbf{X}=[x_i^\top]\in\RR^{n\times d}$ and $\mathbf{Y}=[y_j^\top]\in\RR^{m\times d}$, we consider an EM-like optimization scheme to calculate the empirically PRHCP distance, i.e., we optimize the transport plan $\mathbf{P}$ and the $d \times q$ orthogonal matrix $\E$ alternately and iteratively.
 Details for calculating PRHCP distance are summarized in Algorithm~\ref{alg:ALG2}.
 This algorithm is similar to the one for calculating the subspace robust Wasserstein distance in~\cite{paty2019subspace}, except that the transport plan is calculated by the HCP distance.
-As shown in Supplementary Material, we find that the convergence trend of our PRHCP distance is very similar to that in projection robust Wasserstein distance~\citep{lin2020projection}.
+As we observed in numerical experiments, Algorithm~\ref{alg:ALG2} performs well for high-dimensional cases and is robust to noise.
+Theoretical justification for these observations is left for future work.

-\textbf{Computational cost.} For brevity, we consider the case that $m=n>d>q$.
+\textbf{Computational cost.} For brevity, we consider the case that $n=m>d>q$.
 Step~3(a) requires $O(n\log(n)d)$ time, as discussed in the last section.
-Recall that there are at most $(m+n)$ nonzero elements in $\mathbf{P}$, and thus Step~3(b) requires only $O(m+n)d^2$ time.
+Recall that there are at most $(n+m)$ nonzero elements in $\mathbf{P}$, and thus Step~3(b) requires only $O(n+m)d^2$ time.
 The cost for Step~3(c) involves $O(d^2q)$ for $\U\U^{\top}$ and $O(d^3)$ for solving the eigen-decomposition problem, respectively.
 Thus, the overall complexity of Algorithm~\ref{alg:ALG2} is $O(n\log(n)dL+nd^2L)$, where $L$ is the number of iterations.